aehasan/CS125QuizPrepSpring21/week3/QuizPrep.md

-# Week 2 Quiz Prep
+# Week 3 quiz prep
 **Disclaimer: This document is meant to supplement other studying materials, not replace them**<br>

 ### Concepts